 We provide less mainstream facts about numerous species, links to a large list of media, as well as honourable rescue and conservation organisations.
 In essence, we are a miniature online encyclopædia combining both science and popular culture to help promote a more insightful image of mustelids.

-When it comes to various types of media, mustelids are often unjustly villainized and overlooked in favour of more popular species.
-Mustelids are unique, colourful, diverse creatures, and it’s a shame one often hears more about their scents, predatory diet habits, and fur value than beauty in life.
-Popularity doesn’t always mean better, and one of our many goals is to help bring attention to these underrated animals, and show they can be just as capable and captivating as the more familiar mammals in the order Carnivora.
+When it comes to various types of media, many mustelid species are often demonised or overlooked in favour of more appealing mammals.
+Mustelids are feisty, curious, resourceful, and extraordinarily complex creatures, and it is a shame we often fixate on their odour, fur value, or hyperbolising their predation habits instead of taking notice of their other traits, ecological benefits, or even vulnerabilities.
+Popularity does not necessarily mean better, and one of our many goals is to help bring attention to these underrated animals, and show they can be just as captivating as the more familiar mammals in the order Carnivora.